Primary Image

 • Static and dynamic sitting and standing activities, as well as transfer and gait skills of progressing difficulty are performed

-• Score range: AMPPRO 0-42 (47 if assistive device is included) and AMPnoPRO 0-38 (43 if assistive device is included).
+• Score range: AMPPRO 0-47 and AMPnoPRO 0-43.
 Higher scores indicate better mobility.

 • Every item has a key based on which it is scored, with every score having a different implication for every item.

-• Item 21 (assistive device selection) can possibly have a score ranging from 0 to 5 wherein every selection has been assigned a different score in increasing order of function.
+• Item 21 (assistive device selection) can possibly have a score ranging from 0 to 5 wherein every selection has been assigned a different score depending on if an assistive device is used for the gait tasks, items 14-20.

 • For scoring form and protocol: https://www.ncbi.nlm.nih.gov/pubmed/11994800